lblod/ember-rdfa-editor-lblod-plugins/README.md

   text_variable,
   textVariableView,
   address,
-  addressView
+  addressView,
+  date,
+  dateView,
 } from '@lblod/ember-rdfa-editor-lblod-plugins/plugins/variable-plugin/variables';
 ```

-The date-variable node-spec and node-view are defined in the `rdfa-date-plugin`.

 For each of the variable-types you want to include in your editor instance, you should add the corresponding node-spec to your schema and the node-view to the `nodeViews` editor argument.

+Both the `date` node-spec and `dateView` nodeview are functions which expect a `DateOptions` object, more information on how to define such a `DateOptions` object can be found in the section on the [date-edit component](#the-date-variable)

 ### Inserting variables into a document

 This addon includes an insert-component for each of these variable types:

 - `variable-plugin/text/insert`
 - `variable-plugin/number/insert`
 - `variable-plugin/date/insert`